Tables

 Create a new Table

-To create a new table, click Add table > New table on the Tables page.
+To create a new table, click Projects > your_project > Base > Tables > +Create.
 Tables can be created from scratch or from a template that was previously saved.
+Views on data from Illumina hardware and processes are selected with the option Import from catalogue.

 Empty Table